bepisdev/wikara/README.md

 - `ContentDir`: Directory where wiki page content will be stored (default: data)
 - `FrontPageTitle`: Title of the front page (default: FrontPage)
 - `SiteTitle`: Title of the wiki site (default: Wikara)
+- `SiteLogoURL`: URL to an image that will act as the sites logo (Recommended size of 100x100 pixels)

 Example `config.yaml`:
 ```yaml